prototypefund/open-theater-api/README.md

 ```

 #### Container
-A container is the box (most likely an HTML div element) in which a tracks content is rendered.
+A container is the box (most likely an HTML div element) in which a track's content is rendered.

 It must be stylable with <a href="https://developer.mozilla.org/en-US/docs/Web/CSS">CSS</a> by addressing it with `#<containerId>`.
 So its CSS ID MUST be same as it's containerId.

-##### ContainerId
+##### ContainerId / TrackId

 Every containerId MUST be a string starting with the name of the renderer the change is affecting (<a href="#containertype">containerType</a>) and an underscore, followed by  a track/language name.

+Because the containerId being used inside code as key value of a <a href="#track">, it must be formatted

 The containerIds used inside of a <a href="trigger-payload">trigger payload</a> MUST be defined before in the provisioning's <a href="#channel">channel definitions</a>.